 Riggs' final documentary, Black is...
 Black Ain't, operates within a mosaic-like framework similar to Tongues Untied, but in place of the latter's dance-sequence transitions, this video is tied together by two motifs: interviews with Riggs in his hospital bed, having been admitted due to complications from AIDS; and the video's medleyed framing of his grandmother making gumbo while Riggs reads, via voiceover, a recipe of the elements that constitute a person (Riggs, 1995, 01:21:46).
 Like Riggs' poetic recipe, the diversity of Black voices featured create an all-embracing medley (Johnson, 2003).
 Tragically, Riggs died during the production of Black Is...
 Black Ain't, and it was completed by his collaborators Nicole Atkinson and Christiane Badgley with the assistance of his detailed instructions (Harper, 1995).
 His authorial vision shines through, though there is a distinction that differentiates it from his other features.
 His story is still present, but the documentary's scope is more similar to Ethnic Notions and Tongues Untied in its breadth, touching on racism, identity labels, misogyny, masculinity, homophobia, religion, and family.
-In the view of performer and communications scholar E. Patrick Johnson, Black Is...
-Black Ain't suggests that Black Americans must discuss and accept their internal diversity before the dominant culture can cultivate that same diversity and acceptance, echoing Kleinhans' assessment of Tongues Untied as a community discussion about identity (Johnson, 2003).
+In the view of performer and communications scholar E. Patrick Johnson, Black strict collectivity to an approach that embraced individual, auteurist works alongside their previous content (Nichols, 2016).
+It was here that Riggs flourished, and having already innovated the use of the performative mode at PBS, he helped modernize California Newsreel's catalogue in turn.